Yaroslav-Naft/Revista-Web-App/README.md

         - Register/Login
     - Database
         - API
-    - Individual movie pages including info (Title, release date, genre, and overview etc.)
+    - Individual movie pages including info (Title, release date, genre etc.)
 - Non-Functional
+    - Social aspect that allows the user to follow other users and
+    - The ability to share to other social media
-    - Login with Facebook
+    - Login with Google, Facebook, Github etc.

 ### Must haves:
 - Home page